LogoLogo

 The Rental subgraph data modal possesses an expired property.
 This is used to define when a rental successfully terminated within the agreement of the rental period.

-Conversely, we can see the expired property initialized to false when a Rental is first initiated.
+Conversely, the expired property initialized to false when a Rental is first initiated.

 Elapsed Rentals